 About testicular torsion

-Testicular torsion (twisting) is a urological emergency which is most common in teenagers and young adults.
-Urological means related to the urinary and reproductive organs.
+Testicular torsion (twisting) is a surgical emergency which is most common in teenagers and young adults.

 It occurs when the spermatic cord twists and cuts off the blood supply to the testicle.